KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

   {FetchEndpointData}
 </SnippetBlock>

-If the script completes with no errors, it means that we were able to retrieve a Credential using the URL specified in the service endpoint.
+If the script completes with no errors, it means that we were able to retrieve a credential using the URL specified in the service endpoint.

-We will now have to make sure the Credential is **valid** and has a valid **structure**.
+We will now have to make sure the credential is **valid** and has a valid **structure**.
-To do that, we need to query the Credential's `rootHash` from the blockchain to see if it has been **attested** by someone:
+To do that, we need to query the credential's `rootHash` from the blockchain to see if it has been **attested** by someone:

 <SnippetBlock
   className="language-ts"